Enhance Email Designs by Tracking Email Metrics

 6. Personalize your emails

-The foundation of a good click-through rate is personalized email copy.
+The foundation of a good click-through rate is a personalized email copy.
 To drive a higher click-through rate, you should segment your list based on subscriber details like demographics, past purchases, buyer’s journey, etc. Segmentation will help you create smarter emails that are tailormade according to subscribers’ interests.
 As a result, you will be able to enhance your email engagement and get better conversions.

 You should also employ the fundamentals of artificial intelligence and use tools like Seg, Automizy or Google’s Cloud Prediction API to build more personalized emails.
 MailChimp allows you to use personalization tools, send time optimization systems, and A/B testing tools to optimize the email marketing process.